The 2026 Grand National: what the RaceiQ data told us

 He was 22nd at halfway and still only 12th a mile from home.
 A furlong later he was sixth (17.01sec) and a furlong after that he was second (15.99sec).

-He led after 3m 5f courtesy of a 14.23sec furlong, and then Jones went for broke, with Jordans zipping through the next furlong in just 13sec.
+Joseph O'Brien's seven-year-old led after 3m 5f courtesy of a 14.23sec furlong, and then Jones went for broke, with Jordans zipping through the next furlong in just 13sec.
+That's the fastest furlong in the race in RaceIQ's database, spanning the past four years.

-He was also marginally quicker than I Am Maximus in furlong 31, but then the tied turned, with the winner 2.72sec quicker than him over the final three furlongs.
+He was also marginally quicker than I Am Maximus in furlong 31, but then the tide turned, with the winner 2.72sec quicker than him over the final three furlongs.

 Should Jones have paused for longer on a horse who was taking a big jump in distance, or did he almost steal what was a steadily run and eventful race?
 There’s a fine line, but what cannot be doubted is that Jordans was betrayed by his jumping.